-The price of Ethereum (ETH) has risen significantly in past few months, and it’s one of the most promising cryptocurrencies right now.
-In this article I will help you understand everything about Ethereum & you would learn all important things that you should know as a beginner.
+The price of Ethereum (ETH) has risen significantly in the past few months, and it’s one of the most promising cryptocurrencies right now.
+In this article, I will help you understand everything about Ethereum & you would learn all the important things that you should know as a beginner.
 Before that,

 Here’s a situation: